DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/organizing-tests.md

 ## Recorded Tests Files

-The type of tests you record visually or comprose from test actions is called **recorded tests**.
+The type of tests you record visually or compose from test actions is called **recorded tests**.
 These tests are stored within `*.testcafe` files.
 TestCafe Studio automatically creates a new `*.testcafe` file when you [start recording a test](recording-tests.md#starting-and-stopping-recording) for a new tested page.

 The `.testcafe` test file can contain one more recorded tests.